 The Commander initially doubted me.
-It was not until after I provided him with proof that he raised from a seating position in anger and screamed with powerful emotion, “he betrayed me.”
+It was not until after I provided him with proof that he raised from a seated position in anger and screamed with powerful emotion, “he betrayed me.”
 The Commander then told me he had instructed my NCOIC to hire me because of my excellent work performance.
 We discussed the recruiter and he admitted he was confused why the recruiter suddenly gave up his career and retirement, but it all made sense to him now.
 All of these predators appeared to be stellar troops.
 All of them had histories of sexually assaulting others.

 In many ways, I am one of the lucky ones, which is sad to say.
 My Commander believed me.
-He did the best he could to handle the case against my NCOIC and his friend given the complexities involved.
+He did the best he could to handle the case against my NCOIC and the National Guardsman given the complexities involved.
 He strove to be fair, neutral, and impartial.
 I was forced to leave the Squadron if I wanted to be safe, while he conducted the investigation.
 Because he could only investigate on Guard weekends, the case got dragged out for months.
 While I was isolated at Headquarters, the two predators were able to stay and inject their version of how things went down.
 They had all that time to convince many in the squadron that I was the bad guy.
 After they admitted guilt the day prior to the administrative hearing, they were both forced to leave my squadron and I was allowed to return.

 Sounds like a success story right?
 Wrong.
 My Commander deemed the crimes sexual assault.
 When the crimes were reported to the Adjutant General for the state, it somehow became sexual harassment.
 Our only recourse was to file an EEO complaint.
 I filed the complaints against two of the four perpetrators, because we didn’t have jurisdiction over the Active Duty Air Force Technical School Instructor and the Recruiter had skipped town.
 I had no one assisting me.

-I was contacted by the one of the perpetrator’s lawyer both on the phone and in writing.
+I was contacted by one of the perpetrator’s lawyers both on the phone and in writing.
 I never responded.
 While waiting for the investigation to conclude, I was physically attacked by a friend of one of the perpetrator’s.
 I pressed charges but unfortunately the civilian authorities did not pursue the case.
 I told my Commander and he said there was nothing he could do because it happened off base.
-The day before I was to go to the Administrative Hearings for the “trial” of my NCOIC and his friend both of them copped a plea.
+The day before I was to go to the Administrative Hearings for the “trial” of my NCOIC and the National Guardsman both of them copped a plea.
 They agreed to the punishments that the Commander recommended.
 The Commander told me they were willing to plead guilty.
 He asked if I was okay with it so he could proceed with removing them from the Squadron.
 I was so tired and beat down by this point that I just wanted it to be over.
 I wanted to go back to work and resume the career that I loved.
 When I agreed to the terms of the punishment it caused the EEO complaint to be withdrawn.
 Therefore, the Maine Air National Guard either didn’t have to report the crimes at all to the Pentagon or they could report the crimes as sexual harassment.

 The punishment imposed by the Commander was that both perpetrators were permitted to agree to resign in lieu of Administrative Hearings, which would have become a matter of public record.
 I wasn’t offered the chance to proceed with a court martial.
 I was glad they were gone, but the reason I pressed charges was to prevent any other woman from having to go through this.
 My efforts were futile.
 I was told that because my NCOIC had over 18 years of service that he was allowed to stay in the military until he reached his twenty years.
 When he reached his twenty, he would be forced out.
 No sex offender record, nothing.
-Because we didn’t have as much evidence against the other perpetrator, the National Guardsman, he was kicked out of the Maine Air National Guard and given a LOR.
+Because we didn’t have as much evidence against the other perpetrator, the National Guardsman, he was kicked out of the Maine Air National Guard and given a Letter of Reprimand (LOR).
 He was discharged honorably; he joined the New Hampshire Air National Guard.
 Ironically, the last time I saw him he was in charge of a training conference I was attending and he was a MSgt working at the Pentagon.
 Both of these perpetrators retired with full military benefits.
 Meanwhile, I was retaliated against by the enlisted Chain of Command.

-In 2006, The NCO in the Maine Air National Guard, who had me physically beat, was found guilty of manslaughter and leaving the scene of an accident in another case.
+In 2006, the NCO in the Maine Air National Guard, who had me physically beat, was found guilty of manslaughter and leaving the scene of an accident in another case.
 But because he had a top-secret security clearance he somehow got off.
 And as I went back to my squadron, I had to work with this man.
 I tried to pull myself together and continue with my career, but instead I was met with resistance from almost everyone I encountered.
 I was the bad guy, because I made the predators lose their jobs.
 As a cruel joke, men literally hugged the wall as I passed by pretending I might falsely accuse them of assault.
 I was treated like a leper.
 I was pulled from leadership positions.
 I was denied training I needed to become eligible for my SSgt stripe.
 I continually asked to complete my training and was called a spoiled brat, by the Officer in Charge.
 And I was assigned menial tasks that isolated me.
 By this time, the Commander who investigated the case had been promoted to Headquarters and a new Commander was in charge.
 He depended heavily on the enlisted chain of command and was willing to sell me out for the mission.

 I felt like an outcast and people did not hide their disdain for me.
 I had no more fight left in me.
-I didn’t want to give up my career, so I transferred to the Massachusetts National Guard, which was a four-hour drive one way.
+I didn’t want to give up my career, so I transferred to the Massachusetts Air National Guard, which was a four-hour drive one way.
 It was the only way to continue my career progression and promotions.
 I needed to remain in the same career field, at least until I was a TSgt.

-I went from one snake’s pit to another.
-My old squadron called up my new squadron and informed them that I was a troublemaker.
-A person, in my enlisted chain of command, shared this with me when I asked why everyone was treating me so badly.
+I went from one snake pit to another.
+My old squadron called up my new squadron and informed them that I was a “troublemaker.”
+A person, in my enlisted chain of command, shared this with me when I asked why everyone in my Chain of Command was treating me so badly.
 I was met with resistance from the get go, despite the fact that I was a super troop and worked very hard at my job.
 While serving at the Massachusetts Air National Guard, I experienced gender discrimination.
 I was held to double standards.
 If others came in late, it was no big deal.
 If I came in one minute late, I was getting hauled into an office for a big meeting with 3 or 4 people.
 My new Commander recognized my skills and considered me a subject matter expert.
 He even hired me during the week to help keep things running smoothly because of the multiple deployments the squadron endured after 9/11.
 I helped keep things running smoothly back home and continued to train all the new airmen that came into the squadron.
 We had a lot of folks leave after their first deployment and the only ones left were the ones who wanted to be there.
 As a result, we got a lot of new airman.

 My new squadron Commander recognized that I was a superior performer and promoted me to SSgt shortly after transferring to that base.
 The Maine Air National Guard would not give me my SSgt stripe claiming that I lacked leadership skills, despite the fact that I was an Airman Leadership School instructor, not only met the standards but exceeded them, including going to Airman Leadership School in person, unlike a lot of National Guardsman.
 And, I had to fight the Massachusetts Air National Guard for my TSgt stripe despite the fact that I had not only met the standards but also far exceeded them.
 I had become a very effective satellite communications trainer and had a record set up time.
 The straw that broke the camel’s back was the day that my NCOIC told me that he was going to make one of the Airman that I trained the Team Chief.
 I had 8 years in the field, while this airman had only two.
 I demanded to see the First Shirt regarding this issue because I didn’t want to turn this into an EEO issue.